-REF Action / Co - Benefits Description / Outcome Milestones Current Status Carbon Savings Timescale / Total Cost RAG T14 Target 14.
-By 2030 All co uncil buildings, excluding schools, will be retrofitted to carbon neut ral standards 17,090.2 tCO2e ТВС 14.1 Improve energy performance of council owned buildings to carbon neutral standards.
+11.3 By 2030 All council CCS S buildings will be retrofitted to cark oon neutral standards 6,612 tCO2e ТВС 113.1 Improve energy performance of council owned buildings to carbon neutral standards.
 Reduce cost of energy bills.
 Support more jobs in the green and sustainability industries.
 Emerging of new supply chains for building efficiency will reduce the cost of the green technologies such as heath pumps, batteries, solar panels, etc. Implement a wide range of energy efficiency projects at existing properties to improve energy efficiency.
 These include, installing LED lighting, Cavity Wall, loft insulation etc., all to make the property 'consume' less energy.
 Programme for retrofitting corporate assets based on energy performance baseline and energy improvement requirements.
-Establish baseline energy performance for each councilowned asset.
-Three year assessment, average kilowatt value (FY from 2017-20) Develop Energy Management Plan Identify energy performance improvement requirements to all corporate sites and recorded in the Corporate Assets Carbon Reduction Database.
+3. 4.
+6. 7. performance improvement requirements to all corporate sites and recorded in the Corporate Assets Carbon Reduction Database.
 Programme for asset retrofit set up Feasibility assessment on Woodley Library as a pilot project.
 Establish guidelines of energy improvements that can be used for all corporate assets.
-Deliver the retrofitting programme.
 Baselines and three year assessment complete.
 Energy Management Plan in development.
 Feasibility assessment on Woodley Library as a pilot project completed.
-6,612.30 tCO 2 e Medium term £13.5M (£4.5M per year) 14.2 Gorse Ride Regeneration Project A chance for Wokingham Borough Council to take the lead and set an exemplar approach.
-New council homes will follow the passivhaus housing scheme as in action To develop a council led pilot Passivhaus housing scheme by 2021.
-Assess and identify a suitable site for PassiveHaus scheme to be applied, based on optimal savings.
-Contact developers and discuss requirements/design ideas, along with required consultants.
-Apply measures.
-Monitor performance and feedback from users Design options at Gorse ride under assessment.
-It has houses designed to the first the first stage of PassiveHaus.
-There will be no gas to the 935.85 tCO2e Medium term Costs TBC
+6,612 tCO 2 e Medium term £13.5M (£4.5M per year)